shwetank/extension-docs/tut_tab_window.md

 ## Tabs
 The ability to manipulate tabs is one of the most basic but powerful and useful features of extensions.
 The [Tabs and Windows API guide](http://sample.com/index.html) provides a detailed overview of the methods and events associated with it.

-To work with tabs in an extension you need to first specify the relevant permissions in the *‘permission’* field of the extension manifest, like so:
+To work with tabs in an extension you need to first specify the relevant permissions in the *‘permissions’* field of the extension manifest, like so:

 <pre class="prettyprint">{
   ...